AU-HCI/website/markdown/git.md

 A Git repo is just a special directory that Git knows about.
 Once it's cloned to your computer you can treat it as a standard folder on your computer that is full of textfiles that are managed by Git.
-The only time you need to use the commandline or Git is when you are ready to tell Git about the changes you've made.
+The only time you need to use the command line or Git is when you are ready to tell Git about the changes you've made.

 So to get an idea of how this works.
 Using the file explorer (Finder